Large building blower door testing

 How is this different from a residential blower door test?

-A residential test uses one fan producing 2,000–5,000 CFM.
-A large building may require 50,000–200,000+ CFM to reach 50 Pa.
+Residential testing follows ASTM E779, using one fan producing 2,000–5,000 CFM.
+Large building testing follows ASTM E3158, which may require 50,000–200,000+ CFM.
 We deploy arrays of 2–20+ calibrated fans with centralized data acquisition built for large volumes.

 Ready to Schedule Your Test?